Frequently Asked Questions

 The minimum drinking age in Costa Rica is 18 years old.
 Considering all Pathfinder participants are 18+, responsible drinking is allowed outside of the host family home.
 Drinking inside your host family's home will not be allowed.
 Excessive drinking and drunkenness will not be tolerated.

-What is your policy on marijuana use?
+What is your policy on nicotine or marijuana use?

 What if my homestay family is not compatible with me?